Employee marketing, or internal marketing, is just as important as external marketing.

 Assessing the impact of your communication strategy can be tricky, especially when your goals are difficult to measure in concrete terms.

-Gathering feedback regularly allows you to keep track of how your strategies are working, which methods work best for which groups, and how you can improve going forwards.
-It also allows you to measure the success of your campaign and progress towards the your goals.
+Gathering feedback regularly allows you to keep track of how your strategies are working, which methods work best for which groups, and how you can improve going forward.

 Beekeeper Blog: 3 Reasons Why Internal Marketing Communication Is Imperative